camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 ### Get work item result from queue by ID

-This operation allows to return details of a specified work item from a work queue.
+This operation provides the ability to return the details of the specified work item from the work queue.
 It corresponds directly to the respective Automation Anywhere API - [`List Work Items in queue with filter by work item ID`](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-api-list-wlm-workitems.html).

 #### Usage